 Asking professionals in your industry about their experience will open your eyes.
-There are plenty of ways to do so, for example, you can look for interesting people on LinkedIn or you can join a community.
+There are plenty of ways to do so, for example, you can look for interesting people on LinkedIn.

 All you have to do is ask for their advice and you’ll find plenty of nice people willing to help you.